 The ‘over the counter’ price at Rosenthals in Windhoek – which he refused to pay, knowing he could save money by ‘getting it direct’ – had been R63.00!

 And I’m always trying to get a better price, to save money!
 Love Dad

 As a kid way back in the sixties, I took over my Dad’s much bigger dagger; also with a bone handle.
-One day the duP’s came to visit and Pierre and I were playing with it, stabbing it into the hard Vrystaat ground on our side lawn on the aviary side of the house.
+One day the duP’s came to visit and Pierre and I were playing with it, stabbing it into the hard Vrystaat ground on our side lawn on the aviary side of the house, seeing how deeply we could bury the blade.
 I plunged it down with all my might, not seeing Pierre was still tamping down the ground and lawn from his attempt!
 I just about cut his finger off!
 Typically, stoic Pierre said Shh! and kept it quiet, going straight off to show his Ma Joan, who cleaned and bandaged it!